WPCD-Workflows/documentation/source/introduction.rst

 individual integrated modelling projects and the data-structure was extensively discussed and defined.
 Equilibrium, linear MHD stability, core transport and RF wave propagation, as well as the poloidal field systems and a few diagnostics were the first topics addressed.
-Data structures have been finalised for these and then expanded to address, among others, non-linear MHD, edge physics, turbulence and neutral beam propagation.
+Data structures were finalised for these and then expanded to address, among others, non-linear MHD, edge physics, turbulence and neutral beam propagation.
 In parallel to the development of the physics concepts, the EU-IM effort developed the tools to